Subspecialty Careers: Endocrinology, Diabetes, and Metabolism

 Endocrinology fellowship training requires two years of accredited training beyond general internal medicine residency.
 Of the two years, a minimum of 12 months must include clinical training in the diagnosis and management of a broad spectrum of endocrine diseases.

-For the 2010-2011 academic year, there are 127 ACGME-accredited training programs in Endocrinology, Diabetes and Metabolism with 554 active positions.
-Sixty-six percent of the trainees are female and 52% are U.S. medical graduates.
+For the 2011-2012 academic year, there were 129 ACGME-accredited training programs in Endocrinology, Diabetes and Metabolism with 579 active positions.

 The American Board of Internal Medicine offers certification in Endocrinology, Diabetes, and Metabolism.